rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

 )
 ```

-* Add a MyCallback Subclass
+* Add a `MyCallback` subclass.
 You need to implement a callback for the Qualtrics APIs.
-This will be used to call the displayIntercept() method based on the evaluateIntercept() result.
-A good place is before the last closing brace (}) in your MainActivity.Java class.
+This will be used to call the `displayIntercept()` method based on the `evaluateIntercept()` result.
+A good place to add this callback is before the last closing brace (`}`) in your `MainActivity.Java` class.
 Add the following code:

 ```java
 private class MyCallback implements IQualtricsProjectEvaluationCallback {